 Two- and three- bedroom homes follow close behind in average nights booked.
 These property sizes also have the highest percentage of local inventory — giving you more opportunity to shop around.
 And, while one-bedroom rentals have lower occupancy rates and revenue expectations on average, a less expensive investment could leave more budget to pack your home with guest-pleasing perks — so buyers itching to enter this market shouldn’t rule out smaller homes immediately.

-According to our Real Estate Services (RES) team, top-performing listings in the area are split between Winter Park and Fraser zip codes, which provides a broader range of investment opportunities.
+According to our real estate experts, top-performing listings in the area are split between Winter Park and Fraser zip codes, which provides a broader range of investment opportunities.

 The closer you get to the resort, however, the larger the draw for all-season adventurers.
 That means that while there’s plenty to do in warmer months no matter your home’s exact location, properties with coveted ski-in/ski-out access often get an extra performance boost in the winter.